 Some people think of the Telecaster as primarily a guitar for country music–it has a distinguished career even today as a country guitar and a paisley finished version is Brad Paisley’s primary instrument.
 But if you look at the history behind the Telecaster you will be see that it has a great Rock pedigree.
 Jimmy Page, the Beatles, Andy Summers of the Police, and Mike Bloomfield (in the infamous 1965 Newport Folk Festival when Bob Dylan first went electric), Bob Dylan, recorded with Telecasters.
 David Gilmour (even though he has a signature Strat) alternates between Strats and Teles.
 Even heavy metal bands such as Slipknot use Teles.
 Each of these players has a unique style and sound, so as you can see the Telecaster is really versatile.

-The Telecaster has a basic string though body design that stays in tune (and most have no tremolo bar to through the tuning off) seemingly forever, so the Telecaster is great to have on stage.
-I will not play a show without my Tele, because I never want to worry that my guitar is not in tune.
-In fact, I have at least two Telecasters at every show, so I’m certain that one is always ready to play.
+The Telecaster has a basic string though body design that stays in tune (and most have no tremolo bar to throw the tuning off) seemingly forever, so the Telecaster is great to have on stage.
 Most Teles have two single coil pickups, many models have been tricked out with dual humbuckers (such as the Blacktop Telecaster and the limited edition FSR Classic ’72 Telecaster Deluxe) and I have one with a Strat pickup in the middle.

 The Fender Stratocaster